Prices from £12.99

 Research has shown that the majority of people who take Atorvastatin are able to work, drive and operate machinery as normal.
 However, if you feel that this medication does affect you, then speak with your doctor about the side effects and about other possible treatments.

-Yes.
-Buying Atorvastatin online should, however, only be purchased from reputable, certified prescribers such as Prescription Doctor.
+Yes, you can buy Atorvastatin online from certified pharmacies, such as Prescription Doctor.
 You will be asked the same series of questions if you buy your high cholesterol treatment online as you would when you visit your local GP and a qualified prescriber will assess your needs.